top of page

 What does it signify to you when organizations like Sigma Chi Psi Sorority and Gamma Sigma Gamma Fraternity attempt to bridge the social gap for students who are pursuing their education online?

-What significance does socializing, networking, and participating in events focused on networking and community service hold for you?
+What significance do socializing, networking, and participating in events focused on networking and community service hold for you?

 Thank you again for being part of The Digital Connection.
 Your voice adds depth and meaning to this series, and we’re honored to share your perspective.
 We look forward to amplifying your story and continuing to build a platform that reflects the diverse journeys of online learners everywhere.